 High calcium levels

-High calcium levels (hypercalcemia) are most often caused by cancer that has spread to bones, and so are discussed under the heading “If cancer has spread to bones” in the previous section.
+High calcium levels (hypercalcemia) are most often caused by cancer that has spread to bones, and so are discussed in Bone Metastasis.

 Nausea and vomiting

-You can get more information on nausea and vomiting in our document called Nausea and Vomiting.
+You can get more information in Nausea and Vomiting.

 Advanced cancer can cause nausea and vomiting, either from treatment or from the cancer itself.
 Nausea and vomiting are most often caused by cancer treatment and get better over time after treatment is finished.
 Some pain medicines can cause nausea.
 This usually gets better as your body gets used to the drug, but medicines to treat nausea can also help.
 Constipation can also lead to problems with nausea, so preventing and treating constipation is very important.
 Nausea and vomiting can be problems for many cancer patients, but they can be treated.